Green-Software-Foundation/community-plugins/docs/rest-client.md

 The required parameters are:

+- `method`: this must be a string
+- `url`: this must be a string
-- `query`: this must be an array of key-value pairs
+- `data` : this is must be array
+- `bearer-tokken`: this must be a string
+- `http-basic-authentication` : this must be a string
 - `jpath`: this must be a string
 - `output`: this must be a string